Nomura CEO quits as insider trading scandal widens

 The management shake-up was confirmed in a news conference at the end of a dramatic day in Tokyo that also saw Watanabe's top lieutenant, Takumi Shibata, resign over leaks of insider information to clients of its securities unit in 2010.

-Nagai, a three-decade company veteran who took over as head of the Nomura's domestic securities unit in April as part of a management reshuffle, said he would map out a "new global strategy".
-He said he had no intention of dropping Nomura's ambition of being a global investment bank centred in Asia, but suggested he may pursue further restructuring overseas.
+Nagai, a three-decade company veteran, took over that unit in April as part of a management reshuffle.

-"We will make bold choices of what we will focus on.
-We will not simply stick to how we did things in the past," he said.

-In an update on its own investigation into the scandal, Nomura said there was a "high possibility" that it leaked inside information on additional share offerings to clients beyond the three cases already unearthed by Japanese regulators.
+In an update on its own investigation into the scandal, Nomura said there was a "high possibility" more insider trading leaks would be uncovered beyond those reported to the Financial Services Agency.

 The resignations of Watanabe and Shibata, Nomura's chief operating officer, and their replacement by Nagai and Atsushi Yoshikawa, the head of its U.S. operations, would take effect on August 1, the bank said.